 23. Tap Silently (practice only)

-If you're heavily dependent on your ear, and you find yourself "fixing" mistakes while sight-reading, tapping silently will remove those temptations, and force you to focus on visual and kinesthetic skills.
+If you're heavily dependent on your ear, and you find yourself "fixing" mistakes while sight-reading, tapping the keys silently, instead of actually playing them, will remove those temptations, and force you to focus on visual and kinesthetic skills.

 24. Drill The Six C's